 In DC, however, there is a zero-tolerance policy for people under 21 to consume alcohol, especially in cases where they operate a motor vehicle while intoxicated.
 Like in Alexandria, VA, the BAC limit for drivers who are 21 and older in DC is .08%, but unlike Alexandria, VA, the BAC limit for people under 21 is 0%.
 This means that people under 21 in Washington, DC may get a DUI charge if chemical tests detect any measurable amount of alcohol in their systems.

-Penalties for Underage DUI in Alexandria, VA & DC
+What are the Penalties for Underage DUI in Alexandria, VA & DC?

 Immediately upon your arrest for underage DUI or a reasonable refusal to take a breath test, your driver’s license will be administratively suspended for seven days in Alexandria, VA.
 The judge may grant you a restricted driver’s license, which allows you to drive to authorized places at designated times, but you must be enrolled in an Alcohol Safety Action Program to get a restricted license.